bbachi/CKAD-Practice-Questions/core-concepts.md

 ```
 // notice the --rm flag
-kubectl run busybox --image=nginx --restart=Never -it --rm -- echo "How are you"
+kubectl run busybox --image=busybox --restart=Never -it --rm -- echo "How are you"
 ```
 </p>
 </details>